 We are very fortunate to have an experienced team of English specialists here at De La Salle.
 Our aims are to develop a lifelong love and understanding of both Language and Literature.
-All of our pupils take both subjects at GCSE.
+All of our students take both English Language and English Literature at GCSE.

 Key Stage 3

-Students in Year 7 and 8 follow the AR program which uses technology to track their progress in reading and encourages them to read more and more widely.
-There are prizes for the most words read and the most progress made!
+Students in Years 7, 8 and 9 follow the Accelerated Reader program which uses technology to track progress in reading and encourages them to read more regularly and with greater ambition.
+Students receive prizes for the most words read and the most progress made!

-In Years 7-9 students are taught in half-termly modules from a range of topics including a Shakespeare play, the modern novel, poetry, gothic fiction, transactional writing, pre C20th prose, modern drama, media and film and the short story.
+In Years 7-9 students are taught in half-termly modules on a range of topics including Shakespeare, the modern novel, poetry, gothic fiction, transactional writing, pre-20th century prose, pre-20th century fiction, modern drama, media, film and the short story.

-We build in the key skills for GCSE from the beginning of Year 7 and assessments are carried out each half term.
-From Year 9, pupils are studying texts of a GCSE standard.
-They are assessed using the GCSE style of questioning and marking criteria.
+Students gain experience of key GCSE skills from the beginning of Year 7 and, assessments are carried out each half term.
+In Year 9, students begin study of GCSE-level texts.
+They are assessed using GCSE criteria.

 What can I do to help my child be more successful?